-Flu season is here.
-Given the ongoing Covid-19 pandemic, some may have questions about its safety.
+Once again, flu season is here.
+Given the ongoing Covid-19 pandemic, some may have questions about whether they should get a flu shot or skip the trip to a clinic.
 Here, we address concerns related to vaccination and some common misconceptions about Covid-19, the flu shot, and the relationship between the two.

 Is it safe to get a flu shot during the Covid-19 pandemic?